 Generic Name: dexamethasone / neomycin / polymyxin b ophthalmic

-Note: This page contains information about the side effects of dexamethasone / neomycin / polymyxin b ophthalmic.
-Some of the dosage forms included on this document may not apply to the brand name Dexacine.
+Note: This document contains side effect information about dexamethasone / neomycin / polymyxin b ophthalmic.
+Some of the dosage forms listed on this page may not apply to the brand name Dexacine.

 For the Consumer

 Applies to dexamethasone/neomycin/polymyxin b ophthalmic: ophthalmic ointment, ophthalmic suspension

 What are some side effects that I need to call my doctor about right away?